Name is David.

 Throughout the first 30 plus years of my life, countless people had seen my social anxiety disorder rear its ugly head and mistook me for a head trauma victim, a “slow person” or a mentally handicapped case.

 I’m a professional communicator and public speaker.

 I’m a writer.
 The husband to a creative ninja.
 A connoisseur of jazz records from the 1930’s-1960’s.
 A dog dad.
-And a minister.
+And the lead minister of a church in Pennsylvania.
 Once upon a time, I was even an educator who taught other people how to speak English.

 This is the place where I guess I’m supposed to try to wow you with how great I am and go on and on about the school I went to and tell you about the degree I received and brag about all the great things I’ve done and all that crap.

 But to tell you the truth, there’s nothing great about me whatsoever.